Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kent State Stats and Trends

-- The Golden Flashes have been underdogs by 14.5 points or more two times this season and have not covered the spread once.
+- This season, the Golden Flashes are winless against the spread when entering a game as an underdog of 14.5 points or more.

-- Kent State's games this season have not gone over the total in three opportunities.
+- Kent State's games this year have yet to go over the total in three opportunities.

 - The Golden Flashes rack up 12.0 more points per game (25.7) than the Terrapins give up (13.7).

-- In games that Kent State churns out over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Kent State piles up over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Flashes have three giveaways this season, while the Terrapins have six takeaways .